cedricpinson/osgjs/README.md

 The mailing list is available here: http://groups.google.com/group/osgjs

-If you are interested in contributing, contact us on the IRC channels #webgl on Freenode, or by e-mail at contact@osgjs.org.
-Follow @trigrou on twitter to get news and update
+If you are interested in contributing, contact us on the osgjs gitter channel ( https://gitter.im/cedricpinson/osgjs ) or on the IRC channel #osgjs on Freenode.
+Also by e-mail at contact@osgjs.org.
+Follow @trigrou on twitter to get news and updates.

 How to build your own osgjs
 ----------------------------

 First, clone a copy of the main git repo by running:

     git clone git://github.com/cedricpinson/osgjs.git
     cd osgjs

+Install required node dependencies:

-    npm install # before you may need to npm install -g grunt-cli grunt build
+    npm install # before you may need to execute npm install -g grunt-cli ( using sudo if you are running linux )

+Compile:

+    grunt build
+    Alternatively you can use webpack -d

+Compile whenever watched files change:

+    grunt watch
+    Alternatively use webpack -w  // faster than grunt watch because it uses webpack's incremental builds

 The built version of osgjs will be put in the `build/` subdirectory.